|

 British-made weapons may be being used in war crimes

 Israel’s military relies on weapons and other support from its allies, including the UK.
-The UK government has licensed at least £489m worth of military equipment exports to Israel since 2015, according to the nonprofit group Campaign Against the Arms Trade (CAAT).
+The UK government has licensed The true value of the UK’s exports to Israel is likely to be much higher.
+The way the system works also allows companies to sell unlimited amounts of specified equipment under ‘open licences’ without reporting its value. worth of military equipment exports to Israel since 2015, according to the nonprofit group Campaign Against the Arms Trade (CAAT).

 Licensed exports include components for: utility helicopters, armoured personnel carriers, naval vessels and F-35 fighter jets, which are dropping bombs on Gaza.